Spring is here and it's time to get ready for your first family bike ride of the year. Here's 8 tips to get you off to a great startRead More

 In total, there are 21 stages over the 23 days, so the riders only get two rest days over the whole race!
 The lead rider gets to wear the yellow jersey, which we will explain a bit more in a moment.

-In 2018 the Tour de France starts on Saturday 7th July in Noirmoutier-en-l’Île and the cyclists will ride 189 km on the first day to Fontenay-le-Comteat Vendée.
-These are in Pays de la Loire, which is on the western coast of France, so the stage will be flat.
+In 2019 the Tour de France starts on Saturday 6th July in Brussels and the cyclists will ride 194.5 km on the first day in a big loop to end up back in Brussels.

 The first Stage of the Tour de France is called Le Grande Départ, and there are usually big parties held to celebrate.

-This year the Tour de France riders will cycle 3,329 km (just over 2,000 miles) over 21 Stages.
+This year the Tour de France riders will cycle 3,460 km (2,150 miles) over 21 Stages.
 There are 8 flat stages, 5 hilly stages, 6 mountain stages and 2 time trial stages.
 There are also 2 rest days.

 A few interesting Tour de France facts